Last Updated on: 10th November 2023, 10:28 am

-Since parrots’ predators are often airborne, like hawks, eagles, and owls, they must remain hidden.
+Since parrots’ predators, like hawks, eagles, and owls, are often airborne, they must remain hidden.

 Most parrots are secondary nesters, establishing nests in tree cavities, caves, cliff sides, and banks.
 They may line them with materials to insulate their eggs or hatchlings.